Can My Dog Catch Coronavirus Covid-19?

 A coronavirus vaccine for dogs is available, however, this is NOT PROTECTIVE AGAINST COVID-19.

-Please remember that the COVID-19 is another form of coronavirus, unrelated to the animal viruses.
+Please remember that the COVID-19 is another form of coronavirus, unrelated to the specific animal viruses.

 Likewise, there is a vaccine for feline coronavirus, however, given that natural infection doesn’t convey lasting immunity it is rarely used in practice due to lack of lasting efficacy.